Social Construct’s computer-optimized buildings could shake construction industry’s foundations – TechCrunch

 First, construction uses pre-fabricated “assemblies,” of which there are about a hundred types total: walls with kitchen cabinets, walls with holes for shower fixtures, lighting and so on.
 These pieces can be carried by a single person or at most two, and snap into place onto the framing.
 This minimizes the chance that there will be any unusual dimensions or requirements that mean this wall has to be extra thick, or you need an extra length of piping to supply the bathroom sink.
 It also makes assembly and repair work simple.
 Where there are normal walls or non-standard widths, ordinary drywall is used.

-Second, all the pipes, cables, and assorted in-wall infrastructure has been moved under the floor, the routes pre-determined by the computer.
+Second, all the pipes, cables and assorted in-wall infrastructure has been moved under the floor, the routes pre-determined by the computer.
 It all goes in a tiny space below the floorboards — which provides better sound and heat insulation as a side benefit.
-This further simplifies construction, as there is no need to adapt or improvise the angles, lengths, and other aspects of water or electrical work.
+This further simplifies construction, as there is no need to adapt or improvise the angles, lengths and other aspects of water or electrical work.
 The light switches don’t even need to be connected, as they’re wireless and kinetically powered.

 Third, the layout is calculated to minimize the possibility of variance in measurements or construction.
-Cuts can never be perfect and microscopic errors add up so 20 feet hallway in the design document might actually need to be 20 feet and a quarter inch.
+Cuts can never be perfect and microscopic errors add up, so a 20-foot hallway in the design document might actually need to be 20 feet and a quarter inch.
 The computer knows this and plans around it, avoiding situations that tend to create that type of variance wherever possible and allowing for last-minute adjustments when it’s inevitable.

-So the sequence of events is that the basic “shell” of the building including all the usual stacks and structural pieces gets built as normal — that part doesn’t change at all.
-Once it’s done, the team measures the actual dimensions inside very, very carefully, which lets the computer design for exactly that space.
+So the sequence of events is that the basic “shell” of the building, including all the usual stacks and structural pieces, gets built as normal — that part doesn’t change at all.
+Once it’s done, the team measures the actual dimensions inside, very, very carefully, which lets the computer design for exactly that space.
 Then the walls are raised per the generated plan, the cables are laid according to the same, the assemblies are carted in and click into place, and finally the hardwood floors are installed, with the pieces cut to fit what little differences from the plan have emerged.

-“We compared this to a conventionally built building, and we’re seeing that we can save 20 percent on construction costs,” Huh said — and considering construction is about two thirds of a building’s entire budget, that may be saving tens of millions right off the bat.
-The Social Construct building was also finished 2 months faster.
+“We compared this to a conventionally built building, and we’re seeing that we can save 20% on construction costs,” Huh said — and considering construction is about two-thirds of a building’s entire budget, that may be saving tens of millions right off the bat.
+The Social Construct building was also finished two months faster.

-Faster work may sound like less hours for subcontractors and the like, but Huh said they’re emphasizing that lower costs and quicker work mean more productivity, so take-home pay is comparable but jobs will be easier and more numerous.
+Faster work may sound like less hours for subcontractors and the like, but Huh said they’re emphasizing that lower costs and quicker work mean more productivity, so take-home pay is comparable, but jobs will be easier and more numerous.

 [gallery link="file" ids="2016602,2016603,2016598,2016600,2016601,2016599"]

 It’s important to note that Social Construct isn’t actually getting into the contracting side of things.
-The plan is to partner with, train, and certify contractors so that they can scale more like a platform than a boots-on-the-ground company — “Which makes us venture-backable,” Huh noted.
+The plan is to partner with, train and certify contractors so they can scale more like a platform than a boots-on-the-ground company — “Which makes us venture-backable,” Huh noted.

-Right now the first building built with these methods has been sold and the company is looking for its next site, local partner, and land owner — and so they decided to exit stealth mode.
+Right now the first building built with these methods has been sold and the company is looking for its next site, local partner and land owner — and so they decided to exit stealth mode.

-Social Construct already has about $17 million in funding, from Floodgate, S28 Capital, Felicis, Founders Fund, and (“of course,” Huh said) Y Combinator.
+Social Construct already has about $17 million in funding, from Floodgate, S28 Capital, Felicis, Founders Fund and (“of course,” Huh said) Y Combinator.
 They’ll be looking for more soon as they begin the process of truly scaling up, but it seems wise to have remained quiet until there was a whole building they could point to and say, “look, it works!”

 So if your dream was to live in a computer-designed building and apartment, you’re slightly late — but it sounds like this will be the first of many.